lfe/blog/src/_posts/2015-05-26-1112-creating-servers-with-the-gen_server-behaviour.md

 arguments:

 1. The ``start/4`` function takes a name with which the server will be registered. [^start-name] The name is a tuple with the first element being either ``local`` or ``global`` and the second being the actual name for the process. [^via-name]
-1. The second argument is the callback module associated with this server (that’s what we created in the previous section ... it’s where all our logic lives).
+1. The second argument is the callback module associated with this server.
+   That's what we created in the previous section; it's where all our logic lives.
 1. In our case, the next argument is the initial state for our server loop, but more generally, it is the list of arguments (can be an empty list) that will be passed to the ``init`` function in a ``gen_server``'s callback module.